JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-01-09-Zymo-miRNA-Library-Prep.md

 This post details the info about the miRNA library prep steps for the *M. capitata* developmental time series experiment in Hawaii 2023.
 The github for that project is linked [here](https://github.com/JillAshey/Hawaii_Developmental_TimeSeries).
 I'm using the [Zymo-Seq miRNA library kit](https://www.zymoresearch.com/products/zymo-seq-mirna-library-kit) for small RNA library prep (I got the 12 prep kit).
 See Zymo's protocol [here](https://files.zymoresearch.com/protocols/r3006_r3007-zymo-seq_mirna_library_kit.pdf).

+I'll be using samples M60 and M72 for this test.
+They were extracted on [2/10/24](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-02-10-MiniprepPlus-DNA%3ARNA-extractions-McapLarvae-DT.md) and had an average of 36.5 and 24.1 ng/ul of RNA, respectively.
 The kit needs a minimum input of 1 ng of total RNA or a maximum input of 200 ng of total RNA in 6.5 uL.
 In my Ribofree library preps, I used ~190 ng of RNA from each sample.
 For this kit, I have no starting point with which to base my input amount.
 I will likely start with 100 ng as a happy middle ground.
+Today,

 Here's the miRNA library prep workflow: